radiac/django-yaa-settings/README.rst

 * Only define one ``AppSettings`` subclass per file
 * Set the ``prefix`` attribute if you want to give your settings a prefix in Django's settings.
+* Settings should be uppercase for consistency with main Django settings.

 Now you can access your app's settings directly on the class, without the